“An idea dreamt up down the pub…. whilst waiting for laundry to dry..”

 Sometimes, you meet someone by accident with whom you instantly connect and have a natural rapport with; Irvine Hunter is that very person.
 We met in The Carpenters Arms whilst waiting for our laundry to dry one wet afternoon.
 During our conversation as we righted the world we found a common love of words and music.
 Irvine writes the words and I do the music.

 I had an idea of putting soundscapes to his poetry, poetry I admired greatly, and hence our first release “Songs For Someone Else” was made.
-If you would like to purchase and help starving poets, its only £4.74.

-Heres a sample: ‘Born By a River’
+Here’s a sample: ‘Born By a River’

 WHAT is Southdown Laundry Club?